BenRogersWPG/WebSearch/README.md

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Phase out old webSearch.searchEngine setting (use deprecationMessage)
-- Use JSON pattern restriction for search engines setting to validate URLs
 - Examine performance analysis of code to find potential optimizations
 - Add setting to disable information messages when searching
-- Ensure keybinding works properly on all operating systems
 - Investigate adding autocomplete engine to manual entry
 - Remove "selected text" from command palette entry title
 - Streamline extension by reducing dependancies